-A P6, which is also known as a HMRC notice of coding, is used to notify registered employers about changes to their employees’ tax codes.
-Find out more about P6 tax code notice and how they are issued to employers in the UK.
+A P6 Form is also known as a HMRC notice of coding.
+It’s used to notify registered employers about changes to their employees’ tax codes.
+In this article, you can find out more about P6 tax code notice and how they are issued to employers in the UK.

 Table of contents

 1. What is a P6 Tax Code Notice from HMRC?